CEEMS Exporter

 # Always prefer to use session tokens by setting this option to `true` as it avoids

-# sending critical username/password credentials in each request.
+# sending critical username/password credentials in each request and using sessions

 #